itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

   - responds with a single poll based on its ID

 DELETE: /api/polls/delete/:id
-  - deletes a poll based on its ID
+  - deletes a poll based on its ID, and responds with
 ```

 As I developed this application, its easy to see that I built the first two endpoint before the latter two.
 It makes sense to think of endpoints as if you're accessing a directory struncture.
 In this case, the username endpoint isn't very descriptive. `/api/polls/username/:username` would be more clear.